strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ----------

-Main language other than English spoken at home
+Main Language Other Than English Spoken at Home
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The language reported by a client as the main language other than English